 To understand syncopation inside-out, it helps to have some knowledge of music theory, particularly familiarity with other elements of rhythm.
 But having syncopation explained to you isn’t enough; to really get a good grasp of it, you need to try it out for yourself, too!

 As with anything in music, a well-trained ear will be your best friend in learning syncopation.
-Understanding different time signatures and where the stressed beats normally lie will go a long way in helping you make sense of syncopated rhythms.
+Understanding different time signatures, knowing where the stressed beats normally lie, and being able to hear when “weak beats” are emphasized will go a long way in helping you make sense of syncopated rhythms.

 How to Count Syncopation